gretchenlhellstern/BIOL3070-Hellstern/Final-R-Markdown.md

 ground-level ozone, particle pollution, carbon monoxide, and sulfur dioxide.
 AQI is measured on a scale of 0-500, with 0 being the cleanest air and 500 being the most hazardous.
-This categorizes 0 as the highest air quality and 500 as the lowest air quality.
+This categorizes 0 as the highest air quality and 500 as the lowest air quality (American Lung Association et al., 2023).
 AQI is a useful tool that has become integrated into our weather apps, making it accessible to the majority of the population.

 One of the primary causes of death in urban areas is chronic obstructive pulmonary disease (COPD).
 COPD can be caused by many factors including